What Are Death Records in Alaska?

-In Alaska, death records are vital records prepared to register deaths that occured in the state.
-These records are maintained by the Health Analytics and Vital Records unit of the Division of Public Health in the Alaska Department of Health and Social Services.
+In Alaska, death records are vital records that are prepared to register deaths that occurred in the state.
+Like other Alaska vital records, death records are maintained by the Health Analytics and Vital Records unit of the Division of Public Health in the Alaska Department of Health and Social Services.
 An Alaska death record is a certificate that contains the following details:

 - Full name of the deceased